 I knew a lawyer that would wake up in the mornings, get dressed, go to his office, put the key into the lock, stand there a few moments, take the key out, and go home and lie in bed.

 Why would he do this?

 The simple answer is that he was in the wrong type of work.
 He had no business being a lawyer, and the Sunday Evening Test would have revealed this to him.
 Had he sat in meditation on Sunday evening and asked himself honestly how he felt, he would have told himself that he was in the wrong type of work and a change needed to happen.

 Unfortunately, he did what so many do: he continued to try to make it work, and it ended in disaster.
 He killed himself on a quiet Tuesday morning while his wife was at the grocery store and his children in school.

-The Sunday Evening Test has been with me for years.
-I quit the practice of law years ago to focus fully on writing, because on Sunday evenings, I found myself dreading the next day (not that I hated being a trial lawyer, I didn't, but I knew it wasn't my true purpose).
+The Sunday Evening Test should be something you make time for no matter what the circumstances of your life.
+Without it, you may find yourself dreading the mornings.
 Have that dread one too many times, and you know it's time for a change, because disaster is otherwise around the corner.

-Now, every Sunday evening, I feel energized, excited, and unable to hold that excitement in because I know that I will be going back to work tomorrow doing what my purpose in life is: to write.
+Every Sunday evening, you should feel energized, excited, and unable to hold that excitement in because you know you will be going back to work doing what you were put on this earth to do.